Thinking like a printer (CMYK)

 Since childhood I was taught that a purple kind of blue and a red like below were primaries.
 And when mixed they should make purple.
 Problem is, when I mixed them I got a muddy purple.

 Later I learned, with the cmyk system, that the blue that I used in theory contains not only cyan, but a touch of magenta as well (because it's a purple biased blue).
-I say in theory, because a tube of paint contains a pigment and that pigment just has a certain color.
-The blue color was ultramarine blue, and that is a certain pigment.
-In theory you can say it is built from cyan and magenta, but in reality that's not the case of course.

 So, it makes sense that I couldn't mix a vivid purple.
 With the kind of blue and red that I was mixing, I was not mixing only two primaries, but three!
 Red (magenta + yellow) and blue with a purple bias (cyan + magenta).